iamaaditya/iamaaditya.github.io/_posts/2018-02-01-demo-for-pixel-deflection.md

-Since we are not using any map, probability of selecting any pixel in the image is equally likely.
+Since we are not using any map, the probability of selecting any pixel in the image is equally likely.
 If deflecting 200 pixels can cause such a major change in the class probabilities, **skunk** from 59% from 25% and **badger** from 15% to 54%, then it begs the question, how much impact will this transformation (pixel deflection) have on the clean images.

-## Impact on clean image
+## Impact on the clean image

-For most transformation based defenses impact on clean image is too severe, which makes them less useful.
-However, impact of Pixel Deflection on clean image is almost negligible.
+For most transformation based defenses impact on the clean image is too severe, which makes them less useful (e.g. JPEG, TVM) However, the impact of Pixel Deflection on the clean image is almost negligible.

 ```python